Latent Gaussian Count Time Series: Theory

-This will be useful later.
-Equation (\ref{e:Y-X-cor}) shows that a positive $\rho_Z(h)$ leads to a positive $\rho_X(h)$.
-A negative $\rho_Z(h)$ produces a negative $\rho_X(h)$ since $L(u)$ is, in fact, monotone increasing (see Proposition \ref{p:link-derivative} below) and crosses zero at $u=0$ (the negativeness of $\rho_X(h)$ when $\rho_Z(h)<0$ can also be deduced from the nondecreasing nature of $G$ via an inequality on page 20 of \cite{Tong} for Gaussian variables).
+which implies that a positive $\rho_Z(h)$ leads to a positive $\rho_X(h)$.
+A negative $\rho_Z(h)$ produces a negative $\rho_X(h)$ since $L(u)$ is, in fact, monotone increasing (see Proposition A.1 in Appendix A) and crosses zero at $u=0$ (the negativeness of $\rho_X(h)$ when $\rho_Z(h)<0$ can also be deduced from the nondecreasing nature of $G$ via an inequality on page 20 of \cite{Tong} for Gaussian variables).

-The quantity $L(\cdot)$ is called a {\it link} function, and $\ell_{k}$, $k\geq 1$, are called {\it link coefficients}.
-(Sometimes, slightly abusing the terminology, we also use these terms for $g(\cdot)$ and $g_k^2 k!$, respectively.)
-A key feature in (\ref{e:Y-X-cov}) is that the effects of the marginal CDF $F_{X}(\cdot)$ and the ACVF $\gamma_{Z}(\cdot)$ are ``decoupled'' in the sense that the correlation parameters in $\{ Z_t \}$ do not influence the $g_k$ coefficients in (\ref{e:Y-X-cov}) --- this is useful in estimation later.